kdoore/CS2335-Gitbook/project-1-game-controller/startbutton-functionality.md

 ###StartButton Functionality

-In this section, we'll take a look at the functionality of the StartButton in the Scene and the Scripts and other gameObjects that have behaviors that connected with this gameObject.
+In this section, we'll focus on the functionality of the StartButton in the Scene and the Scripts and other gameObjects that have behaviors that connected with this gameObject.

-The StartButton is used to start the game, it is used to call the custom StartGame( ) method in the GameController class.
+The StartButton is used to start and restart the game, it is used to call the custom StartGame( ) method in the GameController class.
 Once the StartButton has been clicked, objects should start falling from the AppleTree, and the StartButton should be hidden.
-When the StartButton is clicked, the GameController.gameActive  flag variable should be set to true.
+When the StartButton is clicked, the GameController.gameActive variable should be set to true.

 ###Steps to Create / Configure The StartButton GameObject
 1. Add a UI-Button to the Scene